Optimizing Mentoring Programs for Women of Color (Tool)Dec 05, 2012

 Over time, the number of racially/ethnically diverse women with mentors has grown.
-In the late 1990s, only one-third of diverse women reported having a mentor.
-With growth in the number of formal mentoring programs, more diverse women are being mentored—almost half in 2009.
+In the late 1990s, only one-third of women of color reported having a mentor.
+With growth in the number of formal mentoring programs, more women of color are being mentored—almost half in 2009.

-However, compared to white women colleagues, diverse women are much more likely to have mentors that lack power.
+However, compared to White women colleagues, women of color are much more likely to have mentors that lack power.
 This is crucial, given that powerful mentors often act as sponsors by influencing decision-making on key positions and providing coaching for stretching into senior roles and assignments.

-This tool provides assistance to diversity and inclusion (D&I) professionals who are developing new or refocusing existing mentoring programs on diverse women.
+This tool provides assistance to diversity and inclusion (D&I) professionals who are developing new or refocusing existing mentoring programs on women of color.
 The tool includes summaries of unique issues facing women of color that should be acknowledged by program developers at each stage of mentoring program development, such as selecting participants, matching, and developing and supporting relationships.

 The tool also includes: